StakeSquid/evm-loadbalancer/README.md

 Failover is a key part of the system’s resilience.
 The load balancer categorizes nodes into three types:

 - **Local Endpoints**: These are the primary nodes, typically located in the same network environment as the balancer.
-- **Monitoring Endpoints** (optional): These are external nodes used for monitoring purposes, and as a backup in case local nodes become unavailable.
+- **Monitoring Endpoints** (optional): These are external nodes used for monitoring purposes.
-- **Fallback Endpoints** (optional): These are the final fallback nodes in case both local and monitoring nodes are down or not in sync.
+- **Fallback Endpoints** (optional): These are the final fallback nodes in case all local nodes are down or not in sync.

 The balancer will failover to monitoring or fallback nodes if: